sverrejb/slint-kindle-backend/README.md

 Slint backend for jailbroken Kindles.
 Allows for running Slint GUIS on Kindle devices.

 > ⚠️ **Experimental crate: limited device support.**
-> This crate is experimental and has so far only been tested on the Kindle Paperwhite 7th gen. (PW3) with firmware 5.16.2.1.1.
-The framebuffer, screen resoulution, touch input etc might differ beteween models.
+> This crate is experimental and has not been tested on a wide variety of Kindle devices.
+See "Tested devices" further down.
 Please file an issue (or a PR) if you try it on different hardware!

 ![Slint app running on a Kindle Paperwhite](https://raw.githubusercontent.com/sverrejb/slint-kindle-backend/main/kindle.JPG)